MSc Environmental Policy and Management

 Further information on funding for prospective UK and international postgraduate students.

-Our graduates have gone on to work in environmental consulting, the civil service, multilateral agencies, environmental management, conservation, marketing and communications, and a range of private companies in areas such as sustainable housing, transport and energy.
+Our graduates have gone on to work in environmental consulting, national government departments, multilateral agencies, environmental management, conservation, marketing and communications, and a range of private companies in areas such as sustainable housing, transport and energy.